 - Developing country experience: lack of infrastructure, exposure to poverty, limited dietary options, cultural norms.

 - Hostile environments experience: uncertainty, proximity to war-zone, army checkpoints, managing expectations at home.

 - High altitude experience: altitude sickness, side effects of altitude-adjustment medicine, appetite, weather, interrupted sleep, and mood.

 - Multi-day trek/ride experience: fatigue & recovery, sickness, outdoor experience, cleanliness, repetition, equipment.

-While our expedition leaders have experience in all five attributes, of the attendees that signed up in 2019, most only had experience in one of these factors.
+While our expedition leaders have experience in all five attributes, of the attendees that signed up in the past, most only had experience in one of these factors.
 The fact that we were able to successfully complete the expedition is a testament to sound planning, what a team can achieve when they are aligned on goals and values, and human resilience.

 If you’re concerned about your current level of fitness, don’t worry.
 Once you sign up we will provide you with access to a detailed training plan prepared by outdoor training professionals.

 We will buy local supplies at markets in Dushanbe, Khorog (Tajikistan) and Sultan Eshkashim (Afghanistan).
 We’ll augment this will supplies we can buy or barter from local shepherds en route.
 Given the role of nutrition on wellbeing, most attendees bring some preferred snacks to supplement locally bought supplies.

 Once you’ve signed up we’ll check in with you to see if you have any dietary restrictions.
 If there’s anything significant you can’t eat, particularly if you have food allergies, let us know.